AngelaC123/A11_URL-shortener/README.md

 ```
 https://github.com/AngelaC123/A11_URL-shortener.git
 ```
-3. On terminal, go to the directory of the project and enter command below to install `npm` settings
+3. On terminal, go to the directory where the project is, and enter command below to install `npm` settings
 ```
 npm install
 ```